rexchou0715/VisualNarrator-v2/README.md

 | **`thesis-artifacts/Gold&Silver Standard.xlsx`** | Revised gold and silver standards adopted in the study. |
 | **`thesis-artifacts/Synonym List.xlsx`** | Synonym list used for normalization and comparison during evaluation. |

-> 🧾 These files collectively form the full experimental artifact for the thesis, ensuring transparency and reproducibility for both quantitative and qualitative analyses.

 ---

 ## Related